 n.B!
 The following applies this lens in the original Altix mount.
 If your copy uses another mount, look up the JAPB articles on those mounts.

 This lens cannot be used natively on any current cameras.
-To use it in its native environment, you will need an Altissa Altix film body.
-These were manufactured in large numbers and many of them are still in a serviceable condition.
+To use it in its native environment, you will need an Altissa Altix interchangeable lens viewfinder body.
+These were manufactured in large (for the 1950s) numbers and many of them are still in a serviceable condition.

 Thanks to being a fully manual lens (manual aperture, manual focus), there are no showstoppers against adapting the lens to a mirrorless camera, assuming you can find a suitable adapter.
 However, currently none of the major adapter manufacturers offer adapters for using Altix mount lenses, hence you’ll either need to use a DIY adapter or purchase a craftsman’s adapter off eBay (or similar marketplace).

 Using Altix lenses on dSLRs is basically not an option (except if you’re the quintessential DIY-er) because no adapters are available and the Altix mount’s rather short flange focal distance of 42,5 mm would preclude infinity focus on all full frame dSLR mounts.